 Peer Recovery (PR)

 The IC&RC standards represent the minimum criteria for certification/licensure.
 Member boards affiliated with the IC&RC may require additional standards that reflect local mandates, regulations, and/or best practices.
-Please consult with your local IC&RC Member board for specific standards and requirements applicable to your jurisdiction.
+Please consult with your local IC&RC Member Board for specific standards and requirements applicable to your jurisdiction.

 Experience